code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2017-12-30-jsf-primefaces-spring-boot-example.md

 ```

 The web page that will be shown is a standard JSF page as defined below.
-It contains a number of PrimeFaces components which include two <p:inputText> fields, that will be used to enter a first and last name, surrounded by a <var>&lt;p:panel&gt;</var>.
+It contains a number of PrimeFaces components which include two <var>&lt;p:inputText&gt;</var> fields, that will be used to enter a first and last name.

 There is also a <var>&lt;p:dialog&gt;</var> component that shows a greeting message.
 The dialog is triggered by a <var>&lt;p:commandButton&gt;</var> that is part of the panel.

 In order to use the PrimeFaces components, the following namespace needs to be declared: `xmlns:p="http://primefaces.org/ui`.

-> Note that JSF artifiacts like <var>.xhtml</var> and <var>.jsf</var> files need to be placed at the <var>src/main/resources/META-INF/resources</var> folder.
+> Note that JSF artifiacts like <var>.xhtml</var> and <var>.jsf</var> files need to be placed under the <var>src/main/resources/META-INF/resources</var> folder.

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>